 FSI also comes under BIS and was created in collaboration with the Basel Committee on Banking Supervision.
-FSI is responsible for helping supervisors across the globe for improving and strengthening their financial system.
+FSI is responsible for helping supervisors across the globe improve and strengthen their financial systems.

 The key objectives of FSI are:

-Establishing rational supervisory standards and practices across the world.
-FSI also strives towards full implementation of these standards in all the countries.
+- Establishing rational supervisory standards and practices across the world.
+FSI also strives toward full implementation of these standards in all the countries.

 Decision Making at BIS

-There are three significant decision making bodies – the board of directors, BIS management and Central Banks in General Meeting.
-All the decisions made by these decision making bodies are based on a weighted voting arrangement.
-Collectively, these bodies take the decisions that hold significance either on the administrative front or the financial front.
-BIS decision making bodies can take the decision on matters including budgetary resource allocation, internal policies, banking operations and so on.
+There are three significant decision-making bodies – the board of directors, BIS management, and Central Banks in General Meeting.
+All the decisions made by these decision-making bodies are based on a weighted voting arrangement.
+These bodies collectively take decisions that hold significance either on the administrative front or the financial front.
+BIS decision-making bodies can take the decision on matters including budgetary resource allocation, internal policies, banking operations, and so on.